 The ‘Internet of Things’ (IoT) as the name suggests is basically connecting as many devices online for them to communicate with each other.

-To put the concept into further context, your Smartphone/watch, Bluetooth headset, your wireless printer or smart fridge are all components of the ‘Internet of Things’.
+To put the concept into further context, your Smartphone/watch, Bluetooth headset, wireless printer, or smart fridge are all components of the ‘Internet of Things’.
 They all require a sensor or chip to connect or collaborate with each other.

 The term was supposedly coined about a decade ago.
 This when a company executive discussed an idea which sounded bizarrely unnecessary and over-futuristic at the time.